eragnms/pythontemplate/README.rst

 - Use Python 3 (on a machine running Python 2 as default do install with pip3).
 - Pipenv is used.
 Install with "sudo pacman -S python-pipenv" and then "pipenv install"
 - Pytest is used for unit testing.
 - Pre-commit is used.
 Setup pre-commit with "pre-commit install" in the project's root folder and then "pre-commit autoupdate".
-Installed with pipenv.
-- Black is used and triggered by pre-commit, or by "$ black .".
-Installed with pipenv.
+- Black is used and triggered by pre-commit, or by "$ black ."
 - MyPy is used and is integrated by pre-commit.
 To integrate into Emacs one need to put "((python-mode . ((flycheck-checker . python-mypy))))" into the project's .dir-locals.el.
 MyPy also requires a __init__.py file in each directory containing modules to be imported.
-Installed with pipenv.
 - Flake8 is used by using pre-commit, see `pre-commit <https://pre-commit.com/>`_, and by changing max line length to 88 in a .flake8 file in the project root.
-- Use isort, install with "sudo pip install isort".
-Isort is triggered by pre-commit.
+- Use isort.
+Isort is triggered by pre-commit, or "isort .".
-- Use gitlint, $ sudo pip install gitlint.
-Then run: $ pre-commit install --hook-type commit-msg.
+- Use gitlint.
+Setup with: $ pre-commit install --hook-type commit-msg.
 Configured in .gitlint.

 Usage
 ======